MithrilJS/mithril.js/docs/mithril.md

 	If it's a VirtualElement, it will be rendered as a DOM Element.

+	If it's a Mithril [module](mithril.module.md), the module will be instantiated and managed internally by Mithril as a [component](components.md)

 	If it's a list, its contents will recursively be rendered as appropriate and appended as children of the element being created.

 	If it's a SubtreeDirective with the value "retain", it will retain the existing DOM tree in place, if any.
 See [subtree directives.md](mithril.render.md#subtree-directives) for more information.